speatier/CNRMppe_save/README.md

 This repository contains the data files and code for the analyses presented in the paper.

-The PPE data files are contains here : CNRMppe_save/PPE/ENSEMBLE2/files/npy, the optimal candidates data files are here : CNRMppe_save/PPE/ENSEMBLE4_selection/files/npy.
+The PPE and emulated data files (in .npy) are contains here : CNRMppe_save/PPE/ENSEMBLE2/files/npy/ and the optimal candidates data files are here : CNRMppe_save/PPE/ENSEMBLE4_selection/files/npy/

-The code to reproduce the paper's Figures are here : CNRMppe_save/PPE/PPE_paper_1/MultiLinReg.
+The Jupyter Notebooks to reproduce the paper's analyses are here : CNRMppe_save/PPE/PPE_paper_1/MultiLinReg/ , with each Notebook considering an individual metric (E<sub>tas</sub>, E<sub>pr</sub>, E<sub>SW</sub>, E<sub>LW</sub>).

+The Notebook for estimating and analyzing the aggregated metric E<sub>tot</sub> is here :  CNRMppe_save/PPE/PPE_paper_1/MultiLinReg/Final_total.ipynb

+The same analyse has been conducted considering another type of linear emulator (the LASSO model), you can find the data files, codes and figures here : CNRMppe_save/PPE/PPE_paper_1/LASSO/